-- 6.60 miles of force main pipe ranging from 2-inch to 20-inch - 584 miles of gravity sewer pipe ranging in size from 4-inch to 66-inch (includes South Park) - Approximately 12,220 manholes (City-owned) - 3,218 cleanouts (City-owned) - 17 lift stations - Two wastewater treatment plants (only one of which, the Laguna Facility, is being operated) - A compost facility and numerous rural properties for beneficial reuse of biosolids - A 28.16-mile pipeline and associated pump stations, referred to as the Subregional Reclamation Lines - A 41-mile pipeline and associated pump stations, referred to as the Geysers Pipeline (Geysers lines) - A 1.4 billion gallon storage system consisting of an extensive network of storage ponds, pump stations, and pipelines for agricultural and urban irrigation from reclaimed water - 3.78 miles of Urban Reuse pipe ranging from 4-inch to 24-inch
+- 6.5 miles of force main pipe ranging from 2-inch to 20-inch - 589.2 miles of gravity sewer pipe ranging in size from 4-inch to 66-inch, 18.38 in South Park system. - Approximately 12,345 manholes (City-owned) - 3,242 cleanouts (City-owned) - 17 lift stations - Two wastewater treatment plants (only one of which, the Laguna Facility, is being operated) - A compost facility (decommissioned) and numerous rural properties for beneficial reuse of biosolids - A 28.16-mile pipeline and associated pump stations, referred to as the Subregional Reclamation Lines - A 41-mile pipeline and associated pump stations, referred to as the Geysers Pipeline (Geysers lines) - A 1.4 billion gallon storage system consisting of an extensive network of storage ponds, pump stations, and pipelines for agricultural and urban irrigation from reclaimed water - 3.78 miles of Urban Reuse pipe ranging from 4-inch to 24-inch

 Capacity.
-In 2017, the Enterprise had an average wastewater treatment demand of approximately 14.0 million-gallons per day ("mgd") (average dry weather flow).
+In 2019, the Enterprise had an average wastewater treatment demand of approximately 13.7 million-gallons per day ("mgd") (average dry weather flow) and average daily flow of approximately 20.5 mgd (annual average).
 The treatment capacity of the Enterprise is 21.34 mgd (average dry weather flow).
 The hydraulic capacity of the Laguna Facility (to handle short-term wet weather flow) is approximately 65.0 mgd.
 The City certified a programmatic environmental impact report for flows up to 25.9 mgd, which is sufficient to meet projected demand in the service areas through the City's General Plan horizon of 2035 and beyond.